A wild setting

 Autumn fairs and markets

-In the Hautes-Alpes, autumn can be savored on the market stalls.
-From crisp apples to alpine cheeses and mountain honey, fairs and markets celebrate high altitude terroirs.
-In the Buëch region, colorful gourmet gatherings punctuate the golden season.
+In the Hautes-Alpes, fall is best savored at the market stalls.
+With crisp apples, alpine cheeses, and mountain honey, fairs and markets celebrate the region’s high-altitude specialties.
+In the Buëch, colorful culinary events punctuate the golden season.

 The Buëch